Monday May 8th, 2017

 Speakers: R. Mark Davis (Sailors for the Sea), Adam Cramer (Outdoor Alliance), and Drew Richardson (PADI)

 Moderator: Pete Stauffer (Surfrider Foundation)

-Description: Coral reefs around the world are declining due to multiple stressors at the local and global level.
+Description: With an estimated half already dead, coral reefs around the world are declining due to multiple stressors at the local and global level.
 Coral nursery programs are being implemented to attempt to restore degraded reefs.
-Panelists will discuss the status of coral reefs, and the effectiveness of various policies and interventions aimed to address the decline.
+Panelists will discuss the status of coral reefs and the effectiveness of various policies and interventions aimed at saving them.

 Speakers: Scott Winters (Coral Restoration Foundation), Dr. Nancy Knowlton (Smithsonian Chair for Marine Science), and Jeff Orlowski (Chasing Corals)